css-modules/css-modules/docs/import-multiple-css-modules.md

 npm install pure-css --save-dev
 ```

-Then in your component... start using pure css styles.
+Then in your component, start using pure CSS styles.

 ```js
 import { buttons, grids } from 'pure-css';